theking2/srv-nas-pi/containers/nextcloud/README.md

 ## cron

-~~Cron is set as Webcron (couldn't get the Cron version working).
-Installed OMV anacron and create a weekly job: `wget --spider https://office.kingma.ch/cron.php`~~

-> */5 7-20 * * * /user/bin/wget --spider https://office.kingma.ch-cron.phph ¦ /user/bin/mail -E -s "Nextcloud nc_cron" "From cronon office.kingma.ch" root > -dev-null 2>&1

-No OMV anacrom didn't cut it.
-Can only do dailies.
-So cron it is:
 Switch on `Cron (Recommended)` in nextcloud admin Basic settings.
 Create a cron job on `srv-nas-pi` (`crontab -e`) like this:

 ```sh